wolfgangkeil/Kinney_Sahu_et_al_2023_code/README.md

 Download by
 $ git clone  https://github.com/wolfgangkeil/Kinney_Sahu_et_al_2023_code.git

+## Prerequisites
+This code needs an installation of Matlab, Fiji (including the version 7 of the TrackMate plugin), and Ilastik.

 ## Data
 Raw data for an imaging experiment that can be processed with the code in this repository is available on the zenodo community page of the Keil lab: https://zenodo.org/communities/qdevbioteam/ .